codership/documentation/galeracluster/source/documentation/sst-physical.rst

 proved to be much faster than ``xtrabackup``, however it will block Donor node on DDL execution if that happens during the transfer.

+As of MySQL-wsrep 8.0.27-26.9, progress reporting is also available for the ``clone`` SST method.
+See also :doc:`Scriptable State Snapshot Transfers <scriptable-sst>`.

 Basic configuration for ``clone`` SST on Joiner:

 .. code-block:: ini